kkuhn3/hexsweeper/readme.md

 ### DeathLink

-Optionally, send and receive `DeathLink`s.
-This may result in the player losing due to another game, and vice versa.
+Optionally, send and receive `DeathLink`s. `DeathLink`s are sent upon losing all lives, and any `DeathLink`s recived result in all lives being lost.